reikdas/docker-ddloader/README.md

 ## Moving file to HDFS

+Make sure you have 1G.txt in base/.
+It doesn't come with the GitHub repository.

 The first time you enter a node, you probably want to move the `/1G.txt` file to HDFS by executing -
 ```
 hdfs dfs -moveFromLocal /1G.txt /1G.txt